devstepbystep/mac-setup/README.md

-Apple Mac Setup Script for All "devstepbystep" courses
+Apple Mac Setup

+A generic setup playlist showing you how to setup your Mac for all "devstepbystep" courses.

 Course on Playlist on YouTube :